department-of-veterans-affairs/vets-website/_disability/4-claims-process-date.md

 ### How Effective Dates Are Assigned

-Below are explanations of how effective dates are determined in various cases:
+Below are explanations of how effective dates are determined in various cases.

 ### Direct Service Connection

 The effective date for a disability that resulted from or was aggravated by military service is either:

 -	The date VA receives a claim, or
 -	The date entitlement arose—whichever is later.

-“The date entitlement arose” means the date a doctor noted in your medical records that the condition existed.
-(This is also called “by medical evidence.”)
+"The date entitlement arose" means the date a doctor noted in your medical records that the condition existed.
+(This is also called "by medical evidence.")

 If you file a claim within one year of separation from active service, the effective date will be the day following separation.